chrislee973/youtube-transcript-mcp/README.md

 A MCP server for accessing and interacting with Youtube transcripts.
 Raw transcripts from Youtube are by default unpunctuated, so this handles automatic formatting and punctuating for better readability.

+Note: Right now only English transcripts are supported.

 ## Tools

 The server offers the following tools: